 Can you stand another post about dogs?
 I’m feeling blue and behind and not the least bit creative.
-And while I might prefer to accessorize my bad mood with some Edith Piaf, a good stiff drink, and my favorite book, I have a little one home sick and lots to do.
-So I’d better get a grip.
+And while it might be nice to accessorize my bad mood with some Edith Piaf, a good stiff drink, and my favorite book, I have a little one home sick and lots to do.
+So I need to get a grip.

 And so dogs it is.
 First I have to show you the presents.
 In the photo Leila is wearing a lovely scarf finger-knit just for her by a young man named Jacob in Lily’s first-grade class.
 And the bone with the pretty pink ribbon is from our friend, Mary Jo, and her family.
 People amaze me with their thoughtfulness.